Over the years of my career, I’ve found that a visual story is the best solution to many design challenges. Perhaps you have discovered this too.

 Residents are typically taught in a lecture format in medical school and are very familiar with the lecture approach to instruction.
 These factors probably influence a resident to rely on giving lectures to trainees, rather than using more effective techniques.
 We needed a way to grab and sustain a resident’s attention.
 This was not a required course.

 Before coming up with a solution, I needed to become familiar with the content and the audience.
 We were working on a very tight deadline (who isn’t?) due to factors outside of our control.
-Everything needed to be completed with a rapid approach.
+Everything needed to be completed quickly.

 Rapid Analysis: The client presented me with all of the important content, which I ordered and organized into a logical sequence.
 Then I wrote learning objectives to reach the goal of teaching the technique, known as a chalk talk.
 For straightforward projects like this, I often create a two column table to document the analysis.
 It lists the learning objectives on the left (written informally) and the corresponding content on the right.
 Here is a sample from one row of the table.